 God has provided a way of escape from the loneliness of sin, shame, and guilt, it is called confession and repentance.
 When Jesus hung on that cross at Calvary, He carried the root of loneliness in your life and mine.
 Today, you can say to the one who loved you and died for you:

 “Lord Jesus, you died on that cross to make a way for me, you died for my sins.
 Please forgive my sins, I accept Lord Jesus that you took my punishment on that cross.
 Come into my heart Lord Jesus, come in today, come in to stay.
 Lord Jesus Christ, Son of God, have mercy… Thank You for saving me.
 Thank You for the Cross.
 Thank You for Your nail pierced hands.
 Thank you for paying the ultimate price of my sins.”

-“I count dollars, but God count crosses; I count gain, why he counts losses; I counted my worth by things gained in store but he sized me up by the scars that I bore; I count honours and sought for degrees, but he wept as he counted hours on my knees… I never knew till one day how vain are these things that we spend life to save.”
+“I counted dollars while God counted crosses; I counted gains why He counted losses; I counted my worth by the things gained in store, but He sized me up by the scars that I bore; I coveted honours and sought for degrees, but He wept as He counted the hours on my knees.
+And I never knew till one day at a grave how vain are the things that we spend life to save.”